-In accordance with the Drug-Free Workplace Act of 1988, it is City policy that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the workplace and that specific actions shall be taken with employees for violations of such prohibitions.
+In accordance with the Drug-Free Workplace Act of 1988, the City's policy is that the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the workplace and that specific actions shall be taken with employees for violations of such prohibitions.

 It is the duty of the employee to notify his/her supervisor before beginning work, after taking prescribed medications or drugs which the employee has knowledge or has been medically advised that the prescribed medication could interfere with the safe and effective performance of duties or operation of equipment.
 Failure to notify the supervisor may result in the employee being disciplined, up to and including termination.
-In the even there is a question regarding an employee's ability to safely and effectively perform assigned duties while using such medications or drugs, clearance from a qualified medical practitioner may be required by the Department head or his/her designee.
+In the event there is a question regarding an employee's ability to safely and effectively perform assigned duties while using such medications or drugs, clearance from a qualified medical practitioner may be required by the department head or his/her designee.
 Such clearance may be obtained by the employee on City time and at City expense if the employee is directed to obtain the verification prior to commencing or resuming his/her assigned duties.
 Use of City time must be reasonable and no overtime liability shall be incurred.
 In the event such clearance cannot be obtained, a good faith effort shall be made to find modified duty.
 Modified duty in this case is not subject to the Grievance Procedure.

-The City reserves the right to search, without consent or warrant, all areas and property in which the City maintains control or joint control with the employee.
+The City reserves the right to search, without consent or warrant, all areas and property in which the city maintains control or joint control with the employee.
 Controlled and jointly controlled areas include City vehicles, offices, desks, file cabinets, lockers, etc. Notwithstanding the above, no employee shall have his/her personal locker or other personal storage space for storage that may be assigned exclusively to him/her searched except in his/her presence, or with his/her consent, or unless a valid search warrant has been obtained.
 This section shall apply only to lockers or other space for storage that are owned or leased by the City.
 All such searches shall be based on probable cause.
-"Probable cause" as used in this policy shall have the same meaning as when applied in California criminal law.
+"Probable cause" as used in this policy shall have the same meanings when applied in California criminal law.
+Probable cause is defined as suspicion based on specific personal observations that the observer can describe with regard to appearance, behavior, speech or breath odor, where the odor is detected in addition to behavior, appearance, or speech.
+Third party observation will not be sufficient grounds to order a drug test.
+It must be confirmed by a department head or mid-manager.
 The City may notify the appropriate law enforcement agency that an employee may have illegal drugs in his/her possession or in an area not jointly or fully controlled by the City.

-Refusal to submit immediately to a medical examination, subject to Section VI of this policy, based on probable cause for suspicion of drug or alcohol impairment while on duty when ordered by the Department Head or his/her designee may constitute insubordination and may be grounds for discipline which includes but is not limited to termination.
-For the purpose of this policy, designee shall be defined as the Assistant Department Head or other City manager who is assigned the authority to act for the Department Head in his/her absence.
+Refusal to submit immediately to a medical examination, subject to Section VI of this policy, based on probable cause for suspicion of drug or alcohol impairment while on duty when ordered by the department heads or his/her designee may constitute insubordination and may be grounds for discipline which includes but is not limited to termination.
+For the purpose of this policy, designee shall be defined as the assistant department head or other mid-manager who is assigned the authority to act for the department head in his/her absence.